teamfcm/futils/projects/fender/doc/Fender.md

 **Why are we talking about children ?
 I thought we were talking about GUI ?**

-Well exactly, GUI are GameObjects, they exist in the world, but they follow the Camera to be "always" visible.
+Well exactly, GUI are GameObjects, they exist in the world, but they follow the Camera, therefore they are "always" visible.

 So we simply make our GUI objects children of the Camera.